Fear of cancer coming back (recurrence)

 On this page

 Many people expect to feel relieved and happy when they finish their cancer treatment.
-For some, however, these feelings may be mixed with anxiety and fear about the future.
-A common concern for cancer survivors is that the cancer may come back (recurrence) in the future.
+But these feelings may be mixed with anxiety and fear about the future.
+A common concern for cancer survivors is that the cancer may come back (recur) in the future.

 For many, this fear will lessen over time.
 Some people may experience increased fear at times such as follow-up appointments and investigations.